XIU2/TrackersListCollection/README.md

 *These lists are automatically updated every day:*

+> Better public tracker list is relatively more stable, concise.
+> Complete public tracker list is more in number and theoretically better. but there may be some invalid trackers.
+> In general, **I recommend using the complete list to maximize download speed!**

 * Better public tracker list: (73 trackers) =>
 [https://xiu2.github.io/TrackersListCollection/trackers_best.txt](https://xiu2.github.io/TrackersListCollection/trackers_best.txt)
 * Complete public tracker list: (321 trackers) =>